excellalabs/azure-stream-analysis/instructions/deploy-and-run-semantic-analysis.md

 #### 2. Enter valid parameter values
 - Select to create a new resource group, or utilize an existing.
-- Enter the required template parameters such as Twitter handle and Power BI account
+- Enter the required template parameters:
+    - Twitter handle
+    - Power BI user name
+    - Power BI display name

 #### 3. Deploy
 Select to agree with terms and conditions and click "Purchase" to trigger the deployment.